Cheeseburger75/Cheeseburger75/README.md

-- 👋 Hi, I’m delta2571!
+- 👋 Hi, I’m delta!
 - 👀 I’m interested in Tech and Gaming . . .
-- 🌱 I’m not currently learning anything . . .
+- 🌱 I’m currently trying to work on my stupid website . . .
-- 📫 You can reach me on Twitter: @delta2571
+- 📫 You can't reach me anywhere